 The University of Pennsylvania encourages students to enroll in direct deposit to expedite payments from University employment or refunds from financial aid funds.
-You can enroll online at www.srfs.upenn.edu.
+You can enroll online via Penn InTouch or Penn.Pay.
 Your checking or savings account must be with a U.S. financial institution; accounts in foreign financial institutions are not accepted.

-■ Tax Returns - Submit to Student Financial Services complete copies of your and your spouse's (if filed separately) 2016 federal income tax return and W-2 forms if your SAR specifies that you have been selected for federal verification.
-Attach your return to the enclosed tax identification form and mail it to our office in the enclosed envelope.
+□ Tax Returns - Submit to Student Registration & Financial Services complete copies of your and your spouse's (if filed separately) 2016 federal income tax return and W-2 forms if your SAR specifies that you have been selected for federal verification.
+You can submit these documents electronically with a signed tax identification form via the SRFS website.
 If you are selected for verification, you may need to complete and return a verification worksheet to Student Financial Services.
-This worksheet will be mailed to you under separate cover beginning in June.